muxinc/examples/swift-spaces-real-time-app/README.md

 Note: The Spaces SDK is Beta software and may contain issues or missing functionality.
 We recommend against submitting apps based on it to the App Store.

-## Installation

-### Adding the SDK using Swift Package Manager

-You can add the SDK using Swift Package Manager via Xcode by following the steps described (here)[https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app].
-Use this [Swift Package URL](https://github.com/muxinc/mux-spaces-sdk-swift-distribution) when adding the SDK in Xcode.

-### Adding the SDK manually

-Follow the steps here to add the SDK manually.

 ## Getting Started

-A step-by-step Getting Started guide for the SDK can be found (here)[https://www.notion.so/mux/External-Real-Time-Video-Getting-Started-Guide-for-iOS-6b06eaf12764462d9782868316665082].
+The Spaces Swift SDK is available [here](https://github.com/muxinc/mux-spaces-sdk-swift-distribution).
+A step-by-step Getting Started guide that builds a simplified version of this example app can be found (here)[https://www.notion.so/mux/External-Real-Time-Video-Getting-Started-Guide-for-iOS-6b06eaf12764462d9782868316665082].

 ## Need help?